 Q: How do the costs and output quality of various URL-to-Markdown services compare?

-A: Costs vary significantly; open-source tools are free but incur high development and maintenance overhead.
-Specialized APIs like SearchCans offer competitive rates, starting as low as $0.56/1K credits for high-volume users, which is often up to 18x cheaper than some competitors.
-Output quality typically improves with services that employ browser rendering and advanced cleaning algorithms.
+A: Costs vary significantly; open-source tools are free but incur development and maintenance overhead.
+SearchCans lists the Ultimate tier at $0.56 per 1,000 credits.
+Output quality typically improves with services that employ browser rendering and advanced cleaning algorithms, but teams should compare the current unit definition and plan terms before choosing a provider.

 Q: What are the common issues encountered when converting dynamic or complex web pages to Markdown for LLMs?